AntonovAlexander/activecore/README.md

 ActiveCore is a framework that demonstrates original hardware designing concept based on "Micro-Language IP" (MLIP) cores.

-MLIP core is a hardware generator that exposes selective functions of behavior and/or microarchitecture for design-time programming and generates hardware implemenations according to certain microarchitectural template.
+MLIP core is a hardware generator that exposes selective functions of behavior and/or microarchitecture for design-time programming and generates hardware implementations according to certain microarchitectural template.
+MLIP core approach serves as an intermediate solution for codification of custom microarchitectures between configurable IP cores with fixed functionality and general-purpose HW design tools:

+Fixed-function IP core <------ MLIP core ------> General-purpose design tool

 ### Project structure